-Director, Iranian Music Program
+Director, Iranian Music Program and Persian Music Ensemble

-Ethics, phenomenology, religion and mysticism; Music of Iran
+Death and dying, ethics, phenomenology, religion and mysticism; Music of Iran

 Amoozegar is an experienced performer of the Iranian musical instruments tār—a double-bowl-shaped six-string instrument—and setār—a pear-shaped four-string instrument.